madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 > SVC, NuSVC and LinearSVC take as input two arrays: an array X of size [n_samples, n_features] holding the training samples, and an array y of class labels (strings or integers), size [n_samples]

-Let's try out a very simple example of SVC, with linearly seperable binary set:
+Let's try out a very simple example of SVC, with linearly separable binary set:

 	from sklearn import svm